Christmas Eve Box Ideas for Children

 Anything can become a Christmas Eve box if you use your imagination!
 Upcycle a box or tin, or for surprises of all shapes and sizes, we recommend turning one of our book carts into a Christmas Eve wagon.

-Expect squeals and smiles when you wheel out an adorable hedgehog or fox filled with delights!
+Expect squeals and smiles when you wheel out an adorable deer or fox filled with delights!
 Our wooden pull-along carts are a playful alternative to a traditional wooden Christmas Eve box.
-They’re available in five shapes – a bear, a fox, a cat, a hedgehog, a dog, or our new designs this year: lion and tiger.
+They’re available in seven shapes - a deer, a fox, a cat, a hedgehog, a dog, or our new designs this year: lion and tiger.
 Add some festive trimmings and a gift tag, and hey presto your cart is ready to fill with presents.

 The best thing about our Christmas Eve carts is that they’re reusable.
 Wheel yours out every Christmas and even at birthdays or Easter, take it foraging in the garden, or fill it with books for a year-round reading buddy.